hseo227/Kemu_Kupu/README.md

 ### PRACTICE
 You are able to choose how many words you would like to be tested on. <br/>
-Practice rounds will not be timed, nor ranked. <br/>
+Practice rounds will be timed, but not ranked. <br/>
 Similarly to PLAY mode, you will be shown the words you have been tested on, but <br/>
 no leaderboard exists for practice rounds.